olinemoz/Campus_Network_EU/README.md

 ### Features
 It's a clone of instragram.
 Features are:

-User post, comment, follow, public posts, report posts.
+User can do Post,
+User can do Comment,
+User can do Follow, Unfollow,
+Public Posts on Discover,
+User can Report Posts,
-User can chat and voice and video call with each other.
+User can do chat and voice and video call with each other, Real time notifications etc.

 #### Admin Panel ID and Password